JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Introduction

 \section{Introduction}

-Measuring the abundance and physical properties of the highest-redshift galaxies is crucial to understand and constrain the earliest stages of galaxy formation and evolution, including the formation of the first stars and black holes \citep{stark16, dayal18, robertson21}.
+Measuring the abundance and physical properties of the highest-redshift galaxies is crucial to understand and constrain the earliest stages of galaxy formation and evolution, including the formation of the first stars and black holes \citep{stark16, dayal18, robertson22}.
 The first galaxies are a sensitive probe for a range of baryonic processes (gas cooling and energetic feedback from stars and black holes), structure formation and the nature of dark matter \citep{dayal15, khimey21, gandolfi22}.

 Before the advent of JWST, these early galaxies at redshift $z>10$ have been selected using a combination of Hubble Space Telescope (HST) and Spitzer measurements \citep[e.g.,][]{ellis13, oesch13b, mcleod16, bouwens19, bouwens21, finkelstein15, finkelstein22_hst}.
 One of the most distant galaxy found in this way is the spectroscopically confirmed GN-z11 \citep{oesch16, jiang21}, pushing the limits to $z \sim 11$.
-JWST rapidly increased the number of $z > 10$ discoveries, finding luminous $z=10-12$ galaxy candidates \citep{atek23, donnan23, finkelstein22, harikane22, naidu22_highz} and four spectroscopically confirmed $10.3 \leq z \leq 13.2$ galaxies \citep[][]{curtis-lake22, robertson22}.
+JWST rapidly increased the number of $z > 10$ discoveries, finding luminous $z=10-12$ galaxy candidates \citep{adams23, atek23, donnan23, finkelstein22, harikane23_uvlf, naidu22_highz} and four spectroscopically confirmed $10.3 \leq z \leq 13.2$ galaxies \citep[][]{curtis-lake23, robertson23}.

-Using HST/NICMOS data, GN-z11 was initially identified by \citet{bouwens10_nicmos} in the GOODS-North field under the designation GNS-JD2, located at 12:36:25.45, +62:14:31.6\footnote{Position based on the analysis presented in this work.}.
+Using data from the deep GOODS NICMOS Survey \citep{conselice11}, GN-z11 was initially identified by \citet{bouwens10_nicmos} under the designation GNS-JD2, located at 12:36:25.44, +62:14:31.3\footnote{Position based on the analysis presented in this work.}.
 There was no evidence that GN-z11 was detected at wavelengths other than 1.6 $\mu$m ($H$ band), but because it is close to another source, it was unclear if it was detected redward of 2 $\mu$m from the IRAC data.
 Therefore, \citet{bouwens10_nicmos} concluded GN-z11 could be a $z\sim9$ galaxy, but considered it unlikely since it could also be a transient source or spurious given its brightness (apparent magnitude of $\approx26$ in HST $H$ band).
 GN-z11 was then again identified as a $z\sim9-10$ candidate by \citet{oesch14} with designation GN-z10-1.
 Its redshift was later determined by HST grism spectroscopy to be $z_{\rm grism} = 11.09^{+0.08}_{-0.12}$ \citep{oesch16}.